-For more information, see the memo from the VPAP dated July 27, 2017: http://cnc.ucr.edu/AP Recruit/search_committee_training.pdf.
+For more information, see the memo from the VPAP dated July 27, 2017: http://cnc.ucr.edu/AP Recruit/search\committee\training.pdf.
+For most current training dates, contact academicpersonnel@ucr.edu.
 For Frequently Asked Questions, click on this link.

 - a.
 Search Committee Initial Set-up - The Search Committee is nominated by the Department Chair (or equivalent) and approved by the Dean (or equivalent).
 (This process may vary by College/School.
 Some Colleges require prior approval of the Search Committee.
-Other Colleges/Schools may approve the committee make up when the Search Plan is submitted via the Dean to EEAA and the VPAP for approval.)

-- The Search Committee should consist of 3 to 7 members. - The Search Committee should represent a broad diversity of gender, race, perspectives, expertise and backgrounds as far as possible and preferably a member from another department. - Designate one member as the Affirmative Action Compliance Officer or AACO (equivalent to the Committee Editor) and one member as the Committee Chair.
+Other Colleges/Schools may approve the committee make up when the Search Plan is submitted via the Dean to EEAA and the VPAP for approval.) - The Search Committee should consist of 3 to 7 members. - The Search Committee should represent a broad diversity of gender, race, perspectives, expertise and backgrounds as far as possible and preferably a member from another department. - Designate one member as the Affirmative Action Compliance Officer or AACO (equivalent to the Committee Editor) and one member as the Committee Chair.
 Both roles may not be served by a single committee member and neither by the Department Chair unless an exception is granted by the VPAP based on compelling circumstances. - Any familial relationship or other conflict among the committee members that might influence or have the appearance of influencing a recruitment outcome must be disclosed in the search plan, and is subject to review and action (see Conflict of Interest section).